In India, a nation of shopkeepers frets over retail reform

-NEW DELHI (Reuters) - Customers squeezing through the narrow aisles of Sushant Goel’s tiny grocery store in central Delhi need to be careful.
+NEW DELHI, Sept 20 (Reuters) - Customers squeezing through the narrow aisles of Sushant Goel’s tiny grocery store in central Delhi need to be careful.
 Just brushing up against the rickety free-standing shelves packed with food and toiletries can cause them to wobble dangerously.

 Goel, 61, inherited the general store, or kirana, in Delhi’s Bengali Market from his father 23 years ago and is now slowly handing over the business to his sons.
 Like many kiranas, it is a business built on a reputation for reliability of service, one earned over generations.